Hiking the Kuilau Ridge Trail on Kauaʻi

 Native Plants on the Kuilau Ridge Trail

-Kuilau Ridge is a relatively low-elevation hike for Hawaiʻi, meaning the trail is mostly non-native invasive species.
+As previously mentioned, the Kuilau Ridge Trail is a relatively low-elevation hike in Hawaiʻi, meaning that the trail is predominately non-native/ invasive species throughout.

-However, once the ridge reaches the Uluhe ferns at about the half way point, you have the opportunity to see ʻŌhiʻa and Kalia.
+However, once the ridge reaches the Uluhe ferns at about the halfway point, there is the opportunity to see both ʻŌhiʻa lehua and Kalia growing alongside the trail.

 Read My Separate Post: Native Hawaiian Plant Guide